Monthly Archives: June 2010

 Summer is the perfect time to make the luscious Spanish classic, piperade, when peppers of all colors are abundant and relatively inexpensive.
 This is a great partner for most any sort of pasta dish, hot or cold, or to serve alongside a summertime sandwich.
 Use leftovers to fill fajitas.

 Here’s an easy and colorful side dish to accompany Asian noodle main dishes.
 It’s especially good with just-picked broccoli from the garden or farm stand.

 If you’re in the mood for a savory, creamy soup, this is as close as you’re going to get from a canned-goods pantry.
 If you like the flavor combination of curry and pumpkin, like we do, you’ll make this treat even after they lights come on.
-Photo and recipe contributed by Jon Robertson and Robin […]
+Recipe contributed by Jon Robertson and Robin Robertson, from […]